Recruiter swears at candidate. Gutter press outraged.

 Many of you will have already seen the story about senior recruiter Gary Chaplin telling a candidate who had emailed his CV to some 4,000 recruitment agencies to “fuck-off”.

-The Daily Mail and The Sun in particular seemed to be cheerleading the righteous indignation of the masses – however they did, unlike me, replace all or some of the letters with asterisks, thus further reinforcing their burgeoning status as the protectors of our moral sensibilities.
+The Daily Mail and The Sun in particular seemed to be cheerleading the righteous indignation of the masses – however they did (unlike me) replace all or some of the letters in the swear word with asterisks, which further reinforces their burgeoning status as the protectors of our moral sensibilities.

 To ramp-up the recession-fuelled pitchforking, they referred to Gary Chaplin as a “£200K a year recruitment consultant” because as we now know, the amount of money someone earns has a direct correlation to how much we hate them when they do something wrong.

-I wonder if a recruiter with a wife, two kids and a second hand Ford Fiesta earning £37K placing bricklayers would have attracted the same opprobrium?
+I wonder if a recruiter with a wife, two kids and a second hand Ford Fiesta earning £37K a year placing bricklayers would have attracted the same criticism?

 But using a fake name?
 That’s what troubles me the most.